 c) Brown Rot (Ralstonia Solanacearum)

 The first symptom is brown staining of the vascular ring (hence the name “brown” rot).
-At the time tuber formation wilt is the main characteristic symptom.
+The most characteristic symptom of brown rot in potato planting at the time of tuber formation is wilting.
 Bacteria ooze coming on the infected tuber surface and emit a foul odour.

 - Choose tubers that are free of the brown rot disease.